 We will give written feedback on your oral and written presentation later by email.
 Please make an appointment to discuss that feedback with us.
-With the project we hope to increase your experience with the techniques you have encountered so far, and to show that you have arrived at a stage where you can critically continue the work of recent papers in this field.
+With the project we hope to increase your experience with the techniques you have encountered so far, and to show that you have arrived at a stage where you can proceed from theoretical work published in this field.